-Today’s article is an interview with author, R. William Holland, Ph.D.
-Dr. Holland is the author of, “Cracking the New Job Market: The 7 Rules for Getting Hired in Any Economy.”
+I interviewed R. William Holland, Ph.D., an expert about job search and author of “Cracking the New Job Market: The 7 Rules for Getting Hired in Any Economy.”
 He is the founder of R. William Holland Consulting, LLC, specializing in HR and career management, and has an extensive background in talent management.

 Dr. Holland, your book talks about the importance of creating value for employers.
 Can you please clarify for readers what this means and why job seekers need to do so?